A Guide To Campobello Island

 What Time Zone Is Campobello Island?

 There was a little confusion over the time zone in Campobello within a group of visiting Americans who had made their way over from Maine and accidentally missed their tour booking at the Roosevelt summer house – oops!
-Campobello Island is on Eastern Standard Time.
+Campobello Island is on Atlantic Time.

 How Big Is Campobello Island?